Privacy

 Back to Privacy Overview

-3. How We Share the Information We Collect
+3. How We Share Your Information

-We may share your personal information with:
+We may share all or substantially all categories of your personal information with:

-• vendors who help us operate our business (including information technology service providers and marketing agencies that we use as well as those who use the information to detect or prevent fraud for us, and who may use the information to provide fraud detection and prevention services to others.);
+• vendors who help us operate our business (including information technology service providers and marketing agencies that we use as well as those who use the information to detect or prevent fraud for us, and who may use the information to provide fraud detection and prevention services to others);

 • public authorities and courts;